 An example screenshot of a tag name database table for a modern HMI is shown here:

-MOTOR_SPEED) associated with data points within the PLC’s memory (in this example, the PLC addresses are shown in Modbus register format).
-In many cases the tag name editor will be able to display corresponding PLC memory points in the same manner as they appear in the PLC programming editor software (e.g.
+Tag name editors will be able to display corresponding PLC memory points in the same manner as they appear in the respective PLC programming editor software (e.g. I:5/10 for RSLogix 500, MB4.3 for TIA Portal, C-000001, or even simply tag names for RSLogix 5000, etc.).